 2. Talk with a Professional

-A geriatric care manager can be an invaluable resource for you in trying to determine what nursing home is best for your parents and in acting as an advocate for your parent after they have entered the nursing home.
+A geriatric care manager can be an invaluable resource for you in trying to determine which home is best for your parents and in acting as an advocate for your parent after they have entered the nursing home.
 You can find a geriatric care manager in your area at the Aging Lifecare Association website.

-It is also important to enlist the aid of an elder law attorney who can help you navigate the various benefit programs that may be available to your parent to help pay for their nursing home care.
+It is also important to enlist the aid of an elder law attorney who can help you navigate the various benefit programs that may be available to your parent to help pay for their care.
 Additionally, elder law attorneys are a great resource who, because they work with many clients involved in similar situations to your parents, know a lot about the quality of the nursing homes in your area and what resources are available to assist you.
 Additionally, seniors often have legal needs that are different from those of younger folks for example, we might be able to help your parents qualify for Veterans Aid and Attendance or Medicaid.

 3. Speak to Residents and The Loved Ones Who Visit Them